Neuroscience Major

 Drug Disc Neurodegenerative

-Track Electives (select five, one from each area)15
+Track Electives (select five courses, at least one from each area)15

 Personality Psychology